Is Materialism False?

 Some of the deepest scientific questions so far have not yielded to our most inquisitive minds.
 Will they be answered as science progresses, or will they forever elude our cognitive reach?

-Alan Turing (the great mathematician and father of modern computing), candidly exposed the heart of the matter: 'These disturbing phenomena seem to deny all our usual scientific ideas.
+Alan Turing (the great mathematician and theoretical computer scientist) candidly exposed the heart of the matter: 'These disturbing phenomena seem to deny all our usual scientific ideas.
 How we should like to discredit them!
 Unfortunately, the statistical evidence, at least for telepathy, is overwhelming.
 It is very difficult to rearrange one's ideas so as to fit these new facts in.'
 (1950).
 What was true nearly 70 years ago is truer today, as shown by reviews of the recent research (e.g., Kelly, 2007; Radin, 1997, 2006).

 Empirical investigations on the near-death experience (NDE) similarly raise fundamental questions about the absolute dependency of consciousness on a working brain.
 Bruce Greyson, professor of psychiatry and behavioral neuroscience at the University of Virginia, and the key figure on NDE research, addressed all the objections customarily raised against a non physicalistic view of this phenomenon.
 People declared clinically dead experienced while in this state 'feelings of peace and joy; a sense of being out of one's physical body and watching events from an out of body perspective; a cessation of pain; seeing an unusual bright light.... encountering other beings, often deceased people....; experience a full life review; seeing some other realm.. sensing a barrier or border beyond which the person cannot go; and returning to the physical body, often reluctantly.'
 (Greyson, 2011).